johnabel/per2py/README.md

 ```

 # Usage
 We have provided two interfaces for running the data analysis tools within this package.
-A Jupyter Notebook method is provided for a simplified interface, and a single Python script is provided for a more experienced user.
+A Jupyter Notebook is provided for a simplified interface to the standardized tools for analysis of single-cell data, and a Python script is provided for a more experienced user.
+Likewise, a Jupyter notebook is provided for analysis of whole-body circadian recordings, and a Python script is also provided for the experienced user.
+We note that whole-body analysis of circadian data is less readily standardized, and so these scripts likely should be modified for individual use.
+Example data for each script is included in the `Demo` directory.
 A summary of the saved results is provided in the Interpreting Results subsection below.

 ## Running analysis in a Jupyter/iPython Notebook
 The Jupyter Notebook provides a simple interface to the computational tools within this package.
 For analysis of single-cell data, open the `cellular_analysis.ipynb` jupyter notebook using a Python 2.7 interpreter.
 For analysis of whole-body recordings, including actigraphy, temperature, and humidity, open the `wholebody_analysis.ipynb` jupyter notebook using a Python 2.7 interpreter.
 Evaluate each cell sequentially to perform the data analysis.

-Details regarding each of these notebooks are provided below.
+Details regarding the computations performed in each of these notebooks are provided below.

 ## Running analysis using a terminal and command line
-In addition to a Jupyter Notebook, we have provided a command line interface to the analysis tools.
-To run a command (If using conda as above, run `conda activate per2py` in the terminal before running the analysis to ensure the proper environment is used.)
+In addition to a Jupyter Notebook, we have provided a Python script interface to the analysis tools.
+To run this code, adjust the lines near the top of the file, and do `python [script_name].py` to run the code.
+We note that the user may want to adjust some parameters (e.g., sampling interval) before use.
+If using conda as above, run `conda activate per2py` in the terminal before running the analysis to ensure the proper environment is used.

 # Analysis of cellular bioluminescence recordings